codingphasedotcom/codingphase-blog/post/luis-rodriguez-interview.md

 ### Can you introduce yourself (name, location, age, etc..)?

-My name is Joe Santos Garcia
+My name is Luis Rodriguez.

 ### How did you get interested in programming?